Jon Gosselin: Divorce

-It was announced on the June 22, 2009 episode of the show that the couple were separating, and that divorce proceedings had begun.
+It was announced on the June 22, 2009, episode of the show that the couple were separating, and that divorce proceedings had begun.
 Gosselin then began looking for a new apartment in New York City, reportedly visiting Donald Trump-owned Trump Place in Manhattan's Upper West Side.

-Jon stated that it is Kate who wanted the divorce, while Kate stated that "Jon's activities" left her with "no choice but to file legal procedures in order to protect" herself and the children.
-Jon released a statement in response, noting that his wife was the first to make a legal move, and speaking of his continuing love for his children.
-Speculation rose that Jon's relationship with Hailey Glassman, the daughter of Kate's plastic surgeon, was the cause for the divorce, but Glassman denied the speculation, saying that her relationship with Jon began only after Jon and Kate had been separated for months.
+Gosselin stated that it is Kate who wanted the divorce, while Kate stated that "Jon's activities" left her with "no choice but to file legal procedures in order to protect" herself and the children.
+Gosselin released a statement in response, noting that his wife was the first to make a legal move, and speaking of his continuing love for his children.
+Speculation rose that Gosselin's relationship with Hailey Glassman, the daughter of Kate's plastic surgeon, was the cause for the divorce, but Glassman denied the speculation, saying that her relationship with Gosselin began only after Gosselin and Kate had been separated for months.

-On August 13, 2009, the police were called to the Gosselin family home in Wernersville, Pennsylvania after Jon and Kate were engaged in a heated argument.
+On August 13, 2009, the police were called to the Gosselin family home in Wernersville, Pennsylvania, after Gosselin and Kate were engaged in a heated argument.
 She arrived at the home during his time with their eight children because she did not approve of the babysitter he was using.
 No arrests were made and no charges were filed against either party.

 On September 29, 2009, TLC announced that, as of November 3, 2009, Jon & Kate Plus 8 would change its name to Kate Plus 8.
-Jon Gosselin would continue to appear on the show, but less frequently.
-However, on October 1, 2009, People.com reported that Jon Gosselin filed a legal action against TLC to prevent the show from resuming and would consider the entry of production crews into the family home as criminal trespassing.
+Gosselin would continue to appear on the show, but less frequently.
+However, on October 1, 2009, People.com reported that Gosselin filed a legal action against TLC to prevent the show from resuming and would consider the entry of production crews into the family home as criminal trespassing.
 The final episode of Jon & Kate Plus 8 aired on November 23, 2009, announced by TLC three days earlier.

-In late September 2009, Jon filed paperwork seeking to stall the divorce for 90 days, saying, "I regret my conduct since Kate and I separated ...
+In late September 2009, Gosselin filed paperwork seeking to stall the divorce for 90 days, saying, "I regret my conduct since Kate and I separated ...
 I used poor judgment in publicly socializing with other women so soon."
 Among the terms of the divorce was a child support order for $22,000 a month.

-On October 15, 2009, it was announced that TLC had filed suit against Jon for allegedly violating their contract with paid and unpaid television appearances he had recently made on several media outlets.
+On October 15, 2009, it was announced that TLC had filed suit against Gosselin for allegedly violating their contract with paid and unpaid television appearances he had recently made on several media outlets.
 The network claimed it lost more than $30,000 as a result of his alleged breach of their contract.
-His attorney responded that the contract was null and void once TLC renamed the show Kate Plus 8, and that in any event the contract is unenforceable because it was signed while Jon had no legal representation.
+His attorney responded that the contract was null and void once TLC renamed the show Kate Plus 8, and that in any event the contract is unenforceable because it was signed while Gosselin had no legal representation.